About Nihonbashi

 This district of commerce and culture at the heart of Nihonbashi is home to many of Japan’s largest companies.
 Featuring both historical and modern architecture, the neighborhood offers some unique sights, with skyscrapers nestled up against old-fashioned alleyways.
 In particular, on the Muromachi side near the Kitazume intersection, the buildings lining Chuo-Dori Street maintain a height of no more than 31 m, preserving the elegant skyline of an earlier time.

 The first Nihonbashi Bridge, originally an arched bridge made of wood, was built in 1603.
 The current bridge, a dual-arch design constructed of stone, was put in place in 1911.
-A boat landing was built to mark the bridge's 100th anniversary, and has since become a popular launching spot for accessible river transport in the middle of the city.
-Recent years have seen also an active movement to revisit the role of the riverside, once a lively fish market, and the views of the bridge itself, and hopes are that this will bring further positive developments to the area.
+A boat landing was added to mark the bridge’s 100th anniversary and has since become a popular launch point for accessible river transport in the heart of the city.
+In recent years, there has been a growing movement to revisit the riverside’s role, once home to a lively fish market, and to enhance the views of the bridge itself, with the hope of spurring further positive developments in the area.

-One of the first commercial districts to recover after the war, this area features many low-rise buildings, and is bristling with casual dining spots and bars, including the Yaesu underground mall.
-Running from Tokyo Station to Kayabacho, Sakura-Dori Street, lined with cherry trees, comes to life in the spring when the trees are in full bloom.
-Back alleys offer numerous galleries and antique shops, making this a well-known gathering spot for those in the arts.
+One of the first commercial districts to recover after the war, this area is characterized by many low-rise buildings and is teeming with casual dining spots and bars, including the Yaesu underground mall.
+Running from Tokyo Station to Kayabacho, Sakura-Dori Street, lined with cherry trees, comes to life in the spring when the flowers are in full bloom.
+The area’s back alleys host numerous galleries and antique shops, making it a popular gathering spot for art enthusiasts.

 This district remains steeped in its origins as a center for textile and garment wholesalers.
 In recent years, the area has also become a magnet for creative types, as older buildings are renovated and find new life as unique galleries and shops.
 The pathways along the Sumida River are ideal for jogging and biking.
 The Higashi-Nihonbashi area offers excellent views of Tokyo Skytree®, even from the street.